OpenBuildings/functest/guide/functest/getting-started.md

 Drivers
 -------

-FuncTest comes with 2 drivers out of the box - Native and Selenium - but you can write your own drivers (and send pull requests :)) by implementing the methods of the abstract driver.
+Functest comes with 2 drivers out of the box - Native and Selenium - but you can write your own drivers (and send pull requests :)) by implementing the methods of the abstract driver.
 Drivers work even if not all of the methods have been implemented, for example native driver does not support any Javascript stuff.

 To change drivers modify the public $driver_name property: